call-answerclose-envelopefacebook-placeholder-for-locate-places-on-mapsarrowtranslatesearchlinkcalendarnewsletterstwitter

 Autumn Term 1

 I hope that you all had a relaxing and safe six weeks holiday and are ready for the new school term!
-I am really excited to be meeting and teaching you all :).
-This year, the children will have Mrs Walker and Mr Murray.
+I am really excited to be teaching you all again this year!
+This year, the children will have Miss Broadmore and we are supported by Mr Murray and Mrs Barton.
 On a Friday (either morning or afternoon - this will alternate each term), Mrs Regan will be teaching core topics, such as spellings, grammar and writing skills.
+She will also be teaching RE and French.
 We have so much to get through this year and will be starting as we mean to go on!

 English:

-Grammar topics will be taught once a week as a discrete lesson (singular and plural nouns; pronouns; standard English; compound words; adverbs to express time and cause) and as starters five times a week.
-This term, we will be looking at concepts from year 3 and recapping these.
+Grammar topics will be taught once a week as a discrete lesson (singular and plural nouns; pronouns; standard English; compound words; adverbs to express time and cause) This term, we will be looking at concepts from year 3 and recapping these.

-Finally, spellings will be taught three times a week both in the morning and after lunch, with all practising and testing completed within school.
-We will be looking at the following spelling rules:
+Finally, spellings will be taught three times a week , with all practising and testing completed within school.
+We will be following Spelling Shed and it is really important children practice spelling at home too.

 Computing: Computer Systems and Networks - the Internet